 You’ve got your product or service, now you need to sell it.
 Advertising has always started with one thing: getting attention.
+That’s why you need to write copy that sells.

 But in the era of search engines and social media, where there is an infinite supply of content vying for our eyeballs, how do you get noticed?
 How do you make sure that people understand your message?